-- (a) The MA must not fly between the pilot and judges. - (b) The MA must be kept at a safe distance of at least twenty metres from the judges (i.e. helipad). - (c) The pilot must stand in front of the judges.
+- (a) The MA must not be flown between the pilot and judges. - (b) The pilot must stand in front of the judges.

-The non-observance of these constraints will be penalised by a zero score for the manoeuvre.
+The non-observance of these constraints will be penalised by a zero score in the safety criterion for the manoeuvre or the flight in Freestyle.